ykhemani/terraform-aws-vault/README.md

 This Terraform code builds upon a HashiStack Amazon Machine Image, which can be created using [ykhemani/packer-hashistack](https://github.com/ykhemani/packer-hashistack).

 ## Running this Terraform code
-There is a [tf.sh.example](tf.sh.example) script that sets the aforementioned environment variables and the `owner_ip` and `vault_license` Terraform variables.
+There is a [tf.sh.example](tf.sh.example) script that sets the aforementioned environment variables and the `owner_ip` and optionally the `vault_license` Terraform variables.
 The sensitive variables are set in our example by pulling the values from [LastPass](https://www.lastpass.com/) using the [LastPass CLI](https://github.com/lastpass/lastpass-cli).
 You can make a copy of this script and save it as `tf.sh`, and customize it to pull from your LastPass account or set these environment variables any way you like, but please don't store them in plain text and please do NOT check them into GitHub or other VCS provider, be it public or privately hosted.

 ### Initialize Terraform
 ```